 10. The Composer Cum Laude award cannot be left empty if there is a winning work.

-11. The performances and recordings of the awarded works will be programmed between 2022 and 2023.
+11. The recordings of the awarded works will be programmed between 2022 and 2023.